-Utilising their natural curiosity, science lessons will ensure children learn to explore, discover and use Science to explain what is occurring around them; predict how things might behave and then analyse the cause.
+Science at Ark Blacklands provides children with a strong understanding of the world around them.
+Harnessing their natural curiosity, we ensure children learn to explore, discover and use Science to explain what is occurring around them; predict how things might behave and then analyse the cause.

-Our Science curriculum ensures that the foundational building blocks in biology, chemistry and physics are developed in Key Stages 1 and 2.
-This Subject Curriculum Map outlines a sequence of concepts and knowledge, and an order of how they are taught.
-(Fully compliant with the National Curriculum 2014)
+Our Science curriculum then goes on to ensure that the foundational building blocks in biology, chemistry and physics are further developed in Key Stages 1 and 2.
+Our Curriculum Map outlines a sequence of concepts and knowledge, and an order of how they are taught which is fully compliant with the National Curriculum 2014.